 Hardware from Amazon

-And as always, there is the added bonus of having plenty of customer reviews to help prevent you from buying something junky.
+And as always, there are tons of customer reviews to help you feel confident you are choosing something that will last.

 Hardware from D. Lawless Hardware

 D. Lawless is a family run company that specializes in hardware.
-They have some great vintage styles like the glass knobs I used on my bathroom vanity.
+They have a particularly great selection of vintage hardware styles including bin pulls, glass knobs, antique brass pulls, and more.
+I used milk glass knobs from D. Lawless on my bathroom vanity.

 Hardware from Hobby Lobby